About Dental Implants

 Additional Considerations and Procedures

-Whether you’re receiving one implant or multiple, you may need additional procedures prior to your implant procedure.
-Jawbone health is paramount to implant success.
-It needs to be strong to protect the implant and withstand the pressure of chewing.
-If your jawbone is not sufficient, there are ways your dentist can rebuild bone to support your implants.
+Whether you're receiving one implant or multiple, you may need additional procedures prior to your implant procedure.
+Jawbone health is paramount to implant success, and this is particularly crucial if you are considering dental implants for seniors.
+As time goes on, our bones begin to weaken and you need your jaw to be strong to protect the implant and withstand the pressure of chewing.
+If the amount of jawbone is not sufficient, your dentist can build a dental bone graft to replace it.

 Bone Grafting